Proceedings of SciPy 2024

 https://doi.org/10.25080/MDCE8355

-Ecological and Geographic Influences on Cumacea Genetics in the Northern North Atlantic
+Ecological and Spatial Influences on the Genetics of Cumacea (Crustacea: Peracarida) in the Northern North Atlantic

-Cumacea are vital indicators of benthic health in marine ecosystems.
-This study investigated the influence of environmental (i.e., biological or ecosystemic), climatic (i.e., meteorological or atmospheric), and geographic (i.e., spatial or regional) attributes on their genetic variability in the Northern North Atlantic, focusing on Icelandic waters.
+The peracarid taxon Cumacea is an essential indicator of benthic quality in marine ecosystems.
+This study investigated the influence of environmental (i.e., biological or ecosystemic), climatic (i.e., meteorological or atmospheric), and spatial (i.e., geographic or regional) variables on their genetic variability and adaptability in the Northern North Atlantic, focusing on Icelandic waters.

 Justin Gagnon, Nadia Tahiri